vipersec/oblichat/README.md

 </kbd>

 **Oblichat** was made using `Node.js` + `sockets.io` + `pjax`.
 It is a single-page web application and each page is loaded dynamically using AJAX.
-Right now this is only a very basic prototype to give you the general idea.
+Right now it is only a very basic prototype to present you the general idea.

 ## Installation